Commuting-Liftable Subgroups of Galois Groups II: Abstract

 \section{Abstract}

 Let $n$ denote either a positive integer or $\infty$, let $\ell$ be a fixed prime and let $K$ be a field of characteristic different from $\ell$.
-In the presence of sufficiently many roots of unity in $K$, we show how to recover some of the inertia/decomposition structure of valuations inside the maximal $(\Z/\ell^n)$-abelian Galois group (resp. pro-$\ell$ abelian Galois group) of $K$ using the maximal $(\Z/\ell^N)$-abelian-by-central Galois group (resp. pro-$\ell$-abelian-by-central Galois group) of $K$, whenever $N$ is sufficiently large relative to $n$.
+In the presence of sufficiently many roots of unity in $K$, we show how to recover some of the inertia/decomposition structure of valuations inside the maximal $\ell^n$-abelian Galois group of $K$ using the maximal $\ell^N$-abelian-by-central Galois group of $K$, whenever $N$ is sufficiently large relative to $n$.